anthonymiyoro/Data-Manipulation-with-Pandas/README.md

-### Create new empty column from each value in column
+### Create new empty column from each value in row Pandas Dataframe
 ```
 for row in df.itertuples():
     print(row.column_name)
     df[row.column_name] = ""
 ```

 ### Get number of distinct weeks over whoch something occured weeks